SiEPIC/SiEPIC-Tools/klayout_dot_config/python/SiEPIC/simulation/readme_contraDC.txt.txt

 to do:
 - github
 - .dat export in python: mustafa
+- loaddesignkit in INTC using folder in the PDK: lukas - done
+    - need to make OPICS use it
 - export into opics/INTC folder, update XML: lukas
 - INTC CML for contraDC: lukas
 - GUI, Keybindings, PDK integration: mustafa